astrophys/meta-analysis_and_p-values/README.md

 ## Description
 I have no formal statistics training, so I took this as an opportunity to learn about p-values and meta-analysis.
-Within this repo you'll find
+Within this repo you'll find :

 1. My notes on Chapters 1,2,3,6 and 8 from [Practical Meta-Analysis by Lipsey and Wilson](https://psycnet.apa.org/record/2000-16602-000).
 See `notes/practical_meta_analysis.md`.
-2. A code that runs a series of experiments to help develop intuition on these topics.
+2. A code that runs a series of 'experiments' to help develop intuition on :
+    a) Standard deviation / standard error of the mean
+    #) t-scores (incl.
+Student and Welchs' distribution)
+    #) p-values
+    #) meta-analysis

 ## Installation / Running